This information is also available in: Ukrainian | українська | Russian | русский

 - financing support for schools, vocational education and training, as well as for early childhood education and care through EU Cohesion Funds, and Erasmus+ and the European Solidarity Corps

-- setting up an EU Education Solidarity Group for Ukraine to identify the needs of Ukrainian children and to support Member States who host them, including peer learning and policy guidance
+- coordinating an EU Education Solidarity Group for Ukraine to identify the needs of Ukrainian children and to support Member States who host them, including peer learning and policy guidance

 - providing access to learning material in Ukrainian and offering online resources and courses for teachers through the School Education Gateway